“It is your duty in life to save your dream.” Amedeo ModiglianiAmedeo Modigliani

 The Woman with Red Hair 1917

-I came across the calendar quite by accident when meandering through the aisles of my favourite book store – the kind that has big comfy chairs that entice browsers to sit for a few minutes and savour the smell and sight of books.
+I purchased my first Art Calendar back in 2008 when I came across it quite by accident when meandering through the aisles of my favourite book store.
+The kind of book store that has big comfy chairs that entice browsers to sit for a few minutes and savour the smell and sight of books.

 That afternoon I left with a calendar under my arm, confident that I had fulfilled a personal promise to myself.
 For several weeks I had been considering ways in which to introduce art into my daily routine.
 What better way than to start the morning with a new art piece to reflect upon for the rest of the day.